QBs Hickbottom, Witt, WR McClain stand out in Legacy Bowl

 - Jake GaitherFootball player and coach

+NEW ORLEANS – Tennessee State’s Geremy Hickbottom began his final college football season by learning a new system with a new team and ended it by being named the top offensive player at the first All-Star game organized for players at historically Black colleges and universities.

-NEW ORLEANS (AP) Tennessee State's Geremy Hickbottom accounted for 97 yards and a touchdown from scrimmage in three possessions, helping Team Gather beat Team Robinson 22-6 in the inaugural HBCU Legacy Bowl on Saturday.
+Hickbottom accounted for 97 yards and a touchdown from scrimmage in three possessions, helping Team Gaither beat Team Robinson 22-6 in the inaugural HBCU Legacy Bowl on Saturday.

+Hickbottom’s approach centered on “taking what they give me, not trying to overdo it,” he said.
+“That’s when you get yourself in trouble.
+But just take what they give me a find a way to execute it.”

 Hickbottom passed for 72 yards and rushed for 25, including a 3-yard touchdown dash around the right end.